geronimo-iia/async-rx/README.md

 ## Overview

-A free implemntation of "rx" alias "react" alias "the power of observable pattern and his children" for application server side.
+A free implementation of "rx" alias "react" alias "the power of observable pattern and his children" for application server side.

 Implementation is based on: